|Date Range||1500 - 1599|

 |Collection||Rubin Museum of Art|

 Krishna Yamari with Vajra Vetali (Tibetan: shin je she nag).
-Although the painting was likely commissioned and created at Ngor Ewam Monastery in Tsang Tibet, it is undoubtedly created by a Newar artist from the Kathmandu Valley following traditional Newar style of painting.
+Although the painting was likely commissioned and created at Ngor Ewam Monastery in Tsang Tibet, it is undoubtedly created by a Newar artist from the Kathmandu Valley following traditional Newar style of painting, early 1500s.

 The following translated description of Yamari is from an the edited version of the Bari Gyatsa by Ngorchen Konchog Lhundrub and describes the male deity only.
 There are numerous forms of Krishna Yamari although most forms are found either in the Kriya or anuttaryoga Tantras.
 There are also numerous Terma (Revealed Treasure) forms of the deity belonging to the Nyingma and various Kagyu Traditions of Tibetan Buddhism: